 Basically, you plug your 2FA key into your computer when you’re logging into your account.
 Without the key, logging in is impossible (so don’t lose it).
 Yubico makes some excellent options in both USB-A and USB-C variants.
-Currently, they’re compatible with Gmail, Facebook, Dropbox, LastPass and a bunch of other online platforms.
+Currently, they’re compatible with Gmail, Facebook, Dropbox, LastPass, and a bunch of other online platforms.

 6. Webcam Covers

 While it may not be a common problem, your device camera is still vulnerable to being hacked — which could, of course, seriously compromise your privacy.
-Mark Zuckerberg covers his webcam, while former FBI director James Comey has likened the move to locking the doors on your house.
+Mark Zuckerberg covers his webcam, while former FBI director James Comey has likened the move to lock the doors on your house.

 You could just use a piece of tape or a webcam sticker, but a solution like these webcam covers may be a more permanent and practical solution.
 They cover your webcam, but still feature a sliding mechanism that allows you to access the camera when you need it.
 They’re compatible with everything from an Amazon Echo Spot to a MacBook Pro.
 Get a 5-pack here.

 Your iPhone, MacBook, and other digital devices are fairly safe against intrusion.
 But your credit cards, passports, and other sensitive documents may still be at risk of physical attack.
 By way of RFID data skimming devices, hackers can steal sensitive data from your cards and documents without needing to touch them.